dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 Both platforms support automated sync, i.e they can reconcile the cluster state automatically after a change in GitOps; and manual sync where the action is triggered directly by a human or some external service agent.

-Note that although I am using Kustomization in the Flux examples, the concepts should work similarly for all syncable GitOps resources.
+As it was previously mentioned, Flux is componentized.
+Reconciliation specifics may vary between components.
+I am using Kustomization in the examples here, but the concepts should work similarly for all syncable GitOps resources.
+Caveats will be discussed in detail in the tool-specific sections later.
 {:.info}

 ## Manual sync